olso2066/BINF3630_SP25/README.md

 Data and analyses for Bioinformatics Spring 2025 at Augustana University

 🌱 **Welcome!** 🦋
-Here you will find a set of scripts and analyses - this is very much a work-in-progress

 **Directories**

 * Rbootcamp
+  - A set of scripts to introduce R

 * RNAseq
+  - The processing, annotation, and assembly of RNAseq data
+  - All analyses are done on a supercomputer

+* Command line basics